 Anders Christian Meidahl

-I graduated with a first class degree in Medicine from Aarhus University, Denmark, and have since worked as a doctor in the Department of Neurosurgery at the National Hospital, University of Copenhagen.
-While pursuing my medical degree I studied for a year at Stanford University School of Medicine, USA, under the supervision of Professor David Yeoman, where I used herpes-based gene therapy vectors to manipulate nociceptive neuron excitability after traumatic brain injury.
-This won me the First Prize at the Danish Neurosurgical Society’s annual Research Competition.
+Anders graduated with a first class degree in Medicine from Aarhus University, Denmark, and has since worked as a doctor in the Department of Neurosurgery at the National Hospital, University of Copenhagen.
+While pursuing his medical degree he studied for a year at Stanford University School of Medicine, USA, under the supervision of Professor David Yeomans, where he used herpes-based gene therapy vectors to manipulate nociceptive neuron excitability after traumatic brain injury.
+This won him the First Prize at the Danish Neurosurgical Society’s annual Research Competition.

-During my medical studies I also received a scholarship to study the neuronal connections of the nucleus accumbens using MRI guided retrograde tracing injections at the Center for Experimental Neuroscience, Aarhus University Hospital, and carried out a pilot Deep Brain Stimulation to evaluate changes in neuroplasticity in areas connected to this nucleus.
+During his medical studies Anders also received a scholarship to study the neuronal connections of the nucleus accumbens using MRI guided retrograde tracing injections at the Center for Experimental Neuroscience, Aarhus University Hospital, and carried out a pilot Deep Brain Stimulation to evaluate changes in neuroplasticity in areas connected to this nucleus.